 They’re also really good at holding “greenwashed” companies accountable for their actions, which we’re all here for!

-Inhabitat is a green design and lifestyle blog founded in 2005 by eco-conscious designer Jill Fehrenbacher.
-The blog is based around the concept of eco-friendly design, whether that’s buildings, t-shirts, products, or anything else.
+The blog is based on the concept of eco-friendly design, whether that’s buildings, t-shirts, products, or anything else.

-A long-standing environmentalist blog with an army of loyal followers, Inhabitat has positioned itself as one of the leading voices on sustainable design.
+A long-standing environmentalist blog with an army of loyal followers, Inhabitat has positioned itself as one of the leading voices on sustainable design and natural living.

 Eartheasy is divided into subcategories depending on your interests, so you can find exactly what you’re looking for.